pingcap/docs/system-variables.md

 > **Warning:**
 >
-> Starting from TiDB v8.0.0, this variable will be deprecated, and TiDB will no longer support automatic retries of optimistic transactions.
-As an alternative, when encountering transaction conflicts, you can capture the error and retry transactions in your application, or use the [Pessimistic transaction mode](/pessimistic-transaction.md) instead.
+> Starting from v8.0.0, this variable is deprecated, and TiDB no longer supports automatic retries of optimistic transactions.
+As an alternative, when encountering optimistic transaction conflicts, you can capture the error and retry transactions in your application, or use the [Pessimistic transaction mode](/pessimistic-transaction.md) instead.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes